-If you wear contact lenses, you may suffer from eye redness as a result of not using them properly.
+If you wear hard or soft contact lenses, you may suffer from eye redness as a result of not using them properly.

 Contact lens thickness is different for every product.
 The thinner the lens, the more oxygen is able to reach your eye.
 If the oxygen supply is restricted, it can lead to redness.
 If you feel like your contact lenses might be causing the problem, check with your optician that you’re wearing the best possible product for you.

 Over the counter eye whitening drops are usually taken to reduce symptoms of red eyes and make your eyes sparkle.
 Yet, overuse of these drops can lead to your eyes building up a resistance, reducing how effective the product is.
 Once the product wears off, it can actually make red eyes worse.
 This is called rebound hyperaemia, and occurs because eye whitening drops restrict the blood flow in the eyes.